What is the purpose of the ITLC?

 ITLC is committed to effectively communicating what we are doing and how we are doing it.
 This web site includes ITLC by-laws, pages for each active committee and working group, and documents that detail work in progress and final recommendations.
 The ITLC welcomes your feedback through the Share Your Ideas section of the site.

 How can I get involved?

-Please reach out to any ITLC member if you would like to learn more or get involved with our ongoing initiatives.
-For specific topics, please reach out to the appropriate committee chair.
+To learn more or get involved with ongoing initiatives, please reach out to any ITLC member.
+For specific topics, please contact the appropriate committee chair.